Latest Update: 7/28/2020 8:30 am PST

 U.S. Citizenship and Immigration Services today announced that, due to the ongoing COVID-19 National Emergency announced by President Trump on March 13, 2020, we will accept all benefit forms and documents with reproduced original signatures.

 See USCIS’s full order for more details.

 ✔️ USCIS expends flexibility for responding to USCIS requests.

-Any response to an RFE, N-14, NOID, NOIR, or NOIT received within 60 calendar days after the response due date set in the request or notice will be considered by USCIS before any action is taken.
-This flexibility applies to the above documents if the issuance date listed on the request, notice or decision is between March 1 and July 1, 2020, inclusive.
+Any response to an RFE, N-14, NOID, NOIR, NOIT, Filing date requirement for Form N-336 and Form I-290B received within 60 calendar days after the response due date set in the request or notice will be considered by USCIS before any action is taken.
+This flexibility applies to the above documents if the issuance date listed on the request, notice or decision is between March 1 and September 1, 2020, inclusive.

 ✔️ USCIS expends flexibility for delays in extension/change of status filings

 USCIS reminds petitioners and applicants that it can consider delays caused by COVID-19 pandemic when deciding whether to excuse delays in filing documents based on extraordinary circumstances.

 USCIS Response to COVID-19 (All things Coronavirus/USCIS related)

 🕒Beginning July 14, 2020, U.S. Embassies and Consulates resume certain immigrant and nonimmigrant visa services.